Kregnach/3D_EDT_DT_DC/Readme.txt

-Euclidean Triangulations with Spawning Trees and Dynamic Connectivity
+Euclidean Triangulations with Spanning Trees and Dynamic Connectivity

 The Code implements Euclidean Dynamical Triangulations in 3 dimensions, adding two spawning trees, one on the tetrahedra and one on the vertices.